RachWalm/spelling-game/README.md

 }
 ```

 The next features that help to improve engagement and interest of the user are the scores and finalScore.
 These used a global variable to hold the score and then .innerHTML to include it on the screen.
-They were separate functions and scores also incremented the score.
+They were separate functions as scores also incremented the score.

 # skip